The best place to start is at the beginning…

 I was raised by a Home Economist with a background in nutrition.
 So, even on my least responsible days, I’ve always felt guilty if there was nothing green on the plate.

-As a mom of now two boys, today I eat a bigger variety of fresh fruits and vegetables, more legumes, more fish and am aiming for more and more whole grains.
+As a mom of now three little boys, today I eat a bigger variety of fresh fruits and vegetables, more legumes, and am aiming for more and more whole grains.
 But as a food lover, there was certainly no way I’m going to sacrifice on flavour!